farhanchoudhary/PAN_Card_OCR_Project/readme.md

 4. **__morph_interactive.py__**
    	A playground to morph images as per your need, cycling with various parameters found [here](http://northstar-www.dartmouth.edu/doc/idl/html_6.2/Morphing.html)
    	Command: `python morph_interactive.py image_pan.jpg`

+	Press 1 & 2 to cycle through the different modes and the CV window will show the sliders to adjust the intensity of the preprocessing steps involved.

    	Note: You will need to save the image as per your need.
 Tesseract is not a one-stop-shop for all OCR needs, especially for PAN Cards that differ on case to case basis.

 5. **__json2csv.py__**